FTSE Russell to drop eight Chinese companies after U.S. blacklisting

 FTSE Russell said it acted following feedback from index subscribers and other stakeholders, and that it was following its policy when sanctions are imposed that restrict investments.

-The move shows how a recent bid by the White House to give teeth to a blacklist of Chinese companies allegedly backed by the Chinese military could crimp U.S. investments in the country, often held in broad passive products.
+The move shows how a recent bid by the White House to give teeth to a blacklist of Chinese companies allegedly backed by the Chinese military could crimp U.S. investments in the country, often held in passive products built on broad indexes.

-A spokesman for FTSE Russell did not immediately provide more detail about the statement, issued after U.S. markets were closed on Friday.
+In its statement issued after U.S. markets closed on Friday, FTSE Russell said the deletions would occur from its FTSE Global Equity Index Series and several others effective Dec.
+21.

+A spokesman said its treatment of the companies remains under review in other indexes including in its FTSE China and China A products, considered China domestic indexes.

 Rival index provider MSCI Inc had previously said its products would “reflect any necessary changes” depending on U.S. law.
 A spokeswoman did not immediately respond to questions on Friday.